rugbedbugg/rugbedbugg/README.md

 - **Defeat Ine-VIT-able**: Award winning free-to-play online gaming website, having a catalogue of arcade games... all with a touch of aracde and modern look and feel.
 - **LibrarianOnline**: A free-to-use online library management website.
 Work in progress...
-- **LibrarianOnline**: A free-to-use online library management website.
-Work in progress...

 ---

-## 🏆 Hackathon Success!
+## 🏆 Hackathon Success

-I was a proud winner Best Fresher's Team of **HACKBATTLE'24**!
+Proud winner of Best Fresher's Team of **HACKBATTLE'24**!
 Along with my talented friends Aishwarrya, Arjun, and Aritra.
 We built **Defeat Ine-VIT-able**,  an amazing project where I took charge of the backend and frontend development. 🎉

 ---